tomasgil123/f_experts_reports/dashboard/dashboard_text/shinesty/texts.md

 #

-The "Tea Towel" category boasts the highest number of page views, exceeding double the page views of the next leading category, "Tote Bag".
+The "Underwear" category takes the lead with the highest number of page views, surpassing "Dresses" and "Blazers".
+While "Underwear" experiences fluctuations in page views, the trends for the other two categories show a consistent decline in recent months.

 #